awsdocs/aws-glue-developer-guide/doc_source/tables-described.md

 # Defining Tables in the AWS Glue Data Catalog<a name="tables-described"></a>

+You can add table definitions to the Data Catalog in the following ways:
++ Run a crawler that connects to one or more data stores, determines the data structures, and writes tables into the Data Catalog\.
+The crawler uses built\-in or custom classifiers to recognize the structure of the data\.
+You can run your crawler on a schedule\.
+For more information, see [Defining Crawlers](add-crawler.md)\.
++ Use the AWS Glue console to manually create a table in the AWS Glue Data Catalog\.
+For more information, see [Working with Tables on the AWS Glue Console](console-tables.md)\.
++ Use the `CreateTable` operation in the [AWS Glue API](aws-glue-api.md) to create a table in the AWS Glue Data Catalog\.
+For more information, see [CreateTable Action \(Python: create\_table\)](aws-glue-api-catalog-tables.md#aws-glue-api-catalog-tables-CreateTable)\.
++ Use AWS CloudFormation templates\.
+For more information, see [Populating the Data Catalog Using AWS CloudFormation Templates](populate-with-cloudformation-templates.md)\.
++ Migrate an Apache Hive metastore\.
+For more information, see [Migration between the Hive Metastore and the AWS Glue Data Catalog](https://github.com/aws-samples/aws-glue-samples/tree/master/utilities/Hive_metastore_migration) on GitHub\.

-When you define a table in AWS Glue, you also specify the value of a classification field that indicates the type and format of the data that's stored in that table\.
-If a crawler creates the table, these classifications are determined by either a built\-in classifier or a custom classifier\.
-If you create a table manually in the console or by using an API, you specify the classification when you define the table\.
+When you define a table manually using the console or an API, you specify the table schema and the value of a classification field that indicates the type and format of the data in the data source\.
+If a crawler creates the table, the data format and schema are determined by either a built\-in classifier or a custom classifier\.
 For more information about creating a table using the AWS Glue console, see [Working with Tables on the AWS Glue Console](console-tables.md)\.

-When a crawler detects a change in table metadata, a new version of the table is created in the AWS Glue Data Catalog\.
-You can compare current and past versions of a table\.

-The schema of the table contains its structure\.
-You can also edit a schema to create a new version of the table\.

-The table's history is also maintained in the Data Catalog\.
-This history includes metrics that are gathered when a data store is updated by an extract, transform, and load \(ETL\) job\.
-You can find out the name of the job, when it ran, how many rows were added, and how long the job took to run\.
-The version of the schema that was used by an ETL job is also kept in the history\.

 ## Table Partitions<a name="tables-partition"></a>